k2view-academy/K2View-Academy/articles/15_web_services/16_rest_api_additions.md

 For example:

-A user may ask for http://www.somesite.com/widgets/blue/, but will receive http://www.somesite.com/widgets.php?colour=blue from the server.
-The user will not be aware of this.
+A user may ask for http://www.somesite.com/widgets/blue/, but will receive http://www.somesite.com/widgets.php?colour=blue from the server and will not be aware of the difference.

 ### Configuration

 Copy rewrite.config file (sample file attached) to $FABRIC_HOME\webserver\WEB-INF

-The user must have at least basic knowledge of rewrite rules/conditions and their different parameters in order to use this functionality.
+To use this functionality users must have at least basic knowledge of rewrite rules / conditions and their different parameters.

 Useful tutorials: